jvrana/OptogeneticsLightBox/README.md

 If you'd like to build one yourself, create an issue on this repo so I can gauge interest.

 If you'd like to purchase one of these, please contact me.
+I've been commissed to build these for others before, so let me know if you'd like one.

 ## Gallery